aliexpressru/memcached/README.md

 Key must be less than 250 characters and value must be less than 1MB of data.

+The key length restriction can be lifted, see [Long keys support](#long-keys-support) section for the details.

 ## Additional configuration

 ### SASL